ThoughtWorksStudios/node-aws-lambda/README.md

 [Built with :yellow_heart: and :coffee: in San Francisco](http://getmingle.io)

 A module help you automate AWS lambda function deployment.
 All lambda configuration is managed in the codebase, includes event source mappings.
-So you can version control everything instead of click click click in AWS console.
+So you can version control everything and automate the deployment instead of click click click in AWS console.

 Inspired by https://medium.com/@AdamRNeary/a-gulp-workflow-for-amazon-lambda-61c2afd723b6